 What gives us the personal revelations?
 Personal revelation is about a relationship with God and it gives us power, love, guidance, comfort, warnings.
 It is a witness or the committing of our faith and gives us the knowledge and understanding, and sometimes even rebuke.

 Personal revelation is a kind of compilation of feeling and intellect.
 Below is a revelation that Joseph Smith received that were directed to Oliver Cowdery.

 ”See, you have not understood.
-You thought that I would give it unto you, when all you thought about was to ask me.
-But behold, I say unto you, that you have to perform it in your own mind.
-Then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you, therefore, you shall feel that it is right."(D & C 9: 7-9)
+You assumed I would give it to you, when all you thought was asking for me.
+But see, I tell you that you have to do it in your own mind.
+Then you have to ask me if it is correct, and if that's right, I'll have your heart burn in you, so you'll feel right."(D & C 9: 7-9)

-We can see four steps: 1) Ask something in your mind (= intellect) 2) Ask God in prayer 3) Manifestation of answered prayers (= feeling) that leads to 4) knowing that it is right. (= Knowledge)
+We can here see four steps: 1) Explore something in your mind (= intellect) 2) Ask God in prayer 3) Manifestation of prayer response (= sentiment) leading to 4) knowledge that it is correct. (= Knowledge)

 When we receive personal revelation from God, we must be aware that the response we receive from God is not always fulfill our wishes, but of God.

 ”But thy word must be fulfilled.
 Help thy servants, that with the assistance of Thy grace to say: Thy will be done, O Lord, and not our. "(D & C 109: 44)